High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Results

 In our implementation, each iteration in direct formulation requires $8$ \fmm evaluations, whereas each iteration in the derivative formulation requires 19, making it more than twice as expensive.
-That explains why the direct formulation leads to a shorter solution time (\gmres time), despite a slower convergence, in the two smaller cases.
+That explains why the direct formulation leads to a shorter solution time (\gmres time), despite a slower convergence, in the smallest case.
 For larger problem sizes, faster convergence in the derivative formulation offsets the larger cost per iteration.

 As for the assembly time, the derivative formulation is about $2\times$ slower, since it needs to construct twice as many operators as the direct formulation.
 In addition, the two hypersingular operators make it even more involved.
-Figure \ref{fig:sphere_assembly_time} shows the linear scaling of the assembly time with respect to $N$.
+Figure \ref{fig:1A7M_assembly_time} shows the linear scaling of the assembly time with respect to $N$.

-Next, we want to confirm that the time complexity of mat-vecs in \gmres is also $\mathcal{O}(N)$.
-As we mentioned before, each iteration involves multiple \fmm evaluations: 4 Laplace {\fmm}s and 4 modified Helmholtz {\fmm}s for the direct formulation, 8 and 11 for the derivative formulation.
-We averaged the time spent on 1 Laplace \fmm and 1 modified Helmholtz \fmm respectively using direct formulation, and plotted it with respect to $N$ in Figure \ref{fig:sphere_fmm}.
-Using an \fmm order of 5, we achieved about 5 digits of accuracy in each mat-vec.
+Next, we confirm that the time complexity of mat-vecs in \gmres is also $\mathcal{O}(N)$.
+The Poisson equation requires \fmm with a Laplace kernel and the linearized Poisson-Boltzmann equation requires \fmm with a Yukawa kernel.
+As mentioned, each iteration involves multiple \fmm evaluations: 4 Laplace {\fmm}s and 4 Yukawa {\fmm}s for the direct formulation, 8 and 11 for the derivative formulation.
+We averaged the time spent on 1 Laplace \fmm and 1 Yukawa \fmm respectively using direct formulation, and plotted it with respect to $N$ in Figure \ref{fig:1A7M_fmm}.
+Using an \fmm order of 5, we achieve about 5 digits of accuracy in each mat-vec.
 The timings and linear scaling substantiate the efficiency of our \fmm implementation.
-In the largest case with over 12 million quadrature points, one Laplace \fmm cost $2.1$s and one modified Helmholtz \fmm cost $5.4$s to compute.
+In the largest case with over 12 million quadrature points, one Laplace \fmm costs $2.3$s and one Yukawa \fmm costs $6.0$s to compute.